The NHS Staff Survey provides a wealth of data which trusts can use to help shape their local approach to people management. Data from the survey can:

 The question on adequacy of staffing levels should be correlated with other staffing data to assess impact of staffing changes and with data from patients to identify areas of concern.
 A number of trusts have begun to assess staff and patient data on a regular basis to identify and resolve issues at an early stage.

 Overall staff experience has been shown to affect patient care.
 The survey has a number of patient care related questions which, taken together with other information, provide a good proxy for staff on views on quality of care.
 The questions on whether staff believe staff care is the top priority of their organisation, whether they feel able to deliver the care they aspire to and whether patient feedback is used for improvement, are useful indicators.
 The overall barometer question is whether staff would recommend their organisation as a place to be treated.
-This can be compared with the similar question in the Staff FFT and with data from patient FFT.
+This can be compared with data from patient FFT.

 Boards need to be made aware of key issues raised in the survey and how they are being addressed.
 In particular what the survey data says about issues such as quality of care and staffing levels should be of interest to board members.
 The survey data is now used by the Care Quality Commission and Monitor as part of their ongoing monitoring.